8Erigon/maze-BodenseeBeaver/CONTRIBUTING.md

-**Changes may only be approved by Members of the Bodensee Milben** _(Erik Bergmann, Thomas Neidhardt, Hannes Falke) ~10.10.24_
+**Changes may only be approved by Members of the Bodensee Beavers** _(Erik Bergmann, Thomas Neidhardt, Hannes Falke) ~21.11.24_

-Contributers: Bodensee Milben, Bodensee Dogs, Adafruit
+Contributers: Bodensee Milben/Beaver, Bodensee Dogs, Adafruit